travis-ci/docs-travis-ci-com/user/enterprise/build-images.md

 }
 ```

-By default, the Docker service file has configured that the daemon is accessible via [socket activation](http://0pointer.de/blog/projects/socket-activation.html).
-If you'd restart Docker right now, it would complain about having hosts configured both in the service file and in `/etc/docker/daemon.json`.
-To not run into that situation, please run `sudo systemctl edit docker`.
+By default, the Docker daemon is configured to be accessible by  [socket activation](http://0pointer.de/blog/projects/socket-activation.html) (that's what `fd://` is for).
+To prevent issues related to having host configured in both service file and `/etc/docker/daemon.json` edit the Docker settings by by running `sudo systemctl edit docker`.
 It opens an editor with a new file where you can override Docker default settings.
 Please add the following in there:

 ```
 [Service]